-The best example of a colliding pair of galaxies, NGC 4676A and its companion NGC 4676B, is situated half a degree from the border line with the constellation Canes Venatici.
+The best example of a colliding pair of galaxies, 4676A NGC and companion NGC 4676B, is situated half a degree from the border line the constellation with Canes Venatici.
 The pair are popularly known as The Mice, so named by the Russian astronomer Vorontsov-Velyaminov.
 The two spiral galaxies, about 280 million lightyears away, are ripping each other apart and possibly also a part of the Coma Cluster of Galaxies.
 Only a Hubble picture could capture the beauty of the two bodies, showing each leaving a long tail of gas and stars behind, suggesting a pair of mice at play.